TADA Module 1: Training for Intermediate/Advanced R Users

 and Project data.
 This ensures that all important quality control

-columns are included in the data frame.
+columns are included in the dataframe.

 Note: USGS and EPA are working together to create

 WQP 3.0 data profiles.
-Once released, one data profile will contain the
+Once released (coming in 2025), one data profile

-simplify the steps needed to upload a custom or WQP GUI-downloaded data
+upload a custom or WQP GUI-downloaded dataframe into the R package.

 Initial data review